openstack/magnum/doc/source/contributor/api-microversion.rst

 a particular version of the API.
 So breaking changes can be added to the API without breaking users who don't specifically ask for it.
-This is done with an HTTP header ``OpenStack-API-Version`` which has as its value a string containing the name of the service, ``container-infra``, and a monotonically increasing semantic version number starting from ``1.1``.
+This is done with an HTTP header ``OpenStack-API-Version`` which has as its value a string containing the name of the service, ``container-infrastructure-management`` or one of its aliases, ``container-infrastructure`` or ``container-infra``, along with a monotonically increasing semantic version number starting from ``1.1``.
 The full form of the header takes the form::

-    OpenStack-API-Version: container-infra 1.1
+    OpenStack-API-Version: container-infrastructure-management 1.1

 If a user makes a request without specifying a version, they will get the ``BASE_VER`` as defined in